 Weight loss is one of the buzziest topics in the United States, and something tells me it always will be.
 Our culture has a tumultuous relationship with food and weight, and many Americans are on a constant hunt for new diet tricks.
 Somehow, even though health experts agree that a clean diet and regular exercise are the ultimate keys to weight loss, we're still looking for an easier fix.

-The promise: Science says that we have two types of fat in our bodies: There's brown fat, which works to burn calories to keep the body warm, and there's white fat, the useless kind that we often aim to lose.
+Science says that we have two types of fat in our bodies: There's brown fat, which works to burn calories to keep the body warm, and there's white fat, the useless kind that we often aim to lose.
 Studies have shown that by icing the areas of your body that contain mostly brown fat (the neck, chest, and upper back), you can activate and accelerate the fat-burning process.
 It sounds unpleasant, but does it work?

-The review: "Freezing my brown fat was an interesting experience, to say the least.
+"Freezing my brown fat was an interesting experience, to say the least.
 After one week of drinking only ice water and lying with ice packs on my chest, neck, and upper back for an hour a day, I do find myself feeling a little less bloated and tighter in my stomach.

 "But, truthfully, the only thing I noticed for sure was that the icing helped regulate my mood.
 On a couple of occasions, I noticed myself becoming less irritable after icing, but perhaps this was because I was distracted by the cold.
 (The ice is painful at first, but this goes away and turns into numbness after a few minutes of Netflix binging).